 The first few weeks disappear as much as you can.
 If your ex hasn’t come back, continue no contact but you can start posting pictures of yourself out with friends (not dates).

 Making it look like you’re on a date too soon actually makes you look shallow and tacky.
 And it’s obvious to your ex that you’re trying to make them jealous which undoes what the no contact rule had accomplished inside of your ex so far.

 How Long Should I Do ‘No Contact’ To Get My Ex Back?

 There are dating coaches out there who say you should not contact your ex for 30 days and then to start communicating with them and trying to get them back that way.
-That is not the no-contact rule I’m telling you to do and that is not the most effective way at all.
+That is not the no-contact rule I’m telling you to do and that is usually not the most effective way.

 If you contact them at all, you lose what you had accomplished by not contacting them in the fist place!
 You remove their curiosity and comfort them if they were worried that they had lost you because they broke up with you.
 It has got to be their idea to contact you and they have to be the one reaching out to you.

 If you follow what I’m telling you in this article, your ex will probably contact you and that is how it has to be to work.

 You have to have that person chasing you and if you contact them, even if you wait 30 days, then you are causing similar feelings in them as the person who begs and pleads.
 Waiting 30 days is not as bad, but if you really love and want your ex back – and want a long term future – do you want to use the “not as bad,” strategy or the best way?